pragsmike/PromptCritical/docs/evo-process.md

 ## Evolution Experiment

 The unit of work is the experiment.
-It consists of a number of generations, or breed-vie-winnow cycles.
+It consists of a number of generations, or vary-evaluate-select (also called breed-vie-winnow) cycles.
 Each generation has:
    * a population - a set of prompts, or members
    * an evolution - application of the `evolve` function, with specified parameters
-      * a birthing - (breed) produce new members
+      * vary - (breed) produce new members
-      * a contest - (vie) an evaluation that assigns fitness to each member
+      * evaluate - (vie) an evaluation that assigns fitness to each member
-      * a selection - (winnow) purges unfit members from the population, using contest results
+      * select - (winnow) purges unfit members from the population, using contest results

 The experiment process runs several cycles, each producing a new generation.
 The experiment ends when a specified condition becomes true.
 Examples of